ASD-Blueprint/desktop.gov.au/blueprint/abac/intune-compliance.md

 menu: abac
 ---

-The following Microsoft Endpoint Manager - Intune (Intune) applications can be found in the Azure Portal at `Search > Intune > Devices > Compliance policies | Policies`
+The following Microsoft Endpoint Manager - Intune (Intune) applications can be found in the Azure Portal at `Search > Microsoft Endpoint Manager > Devices > Compliance policies | Policies`

 ## Windows 10 compliance